 Members Brown Food includes 25 members each semester.
 Each person cooks in a group of 3-4 people once per week.

 On the Menu Meat & Vegetarian Dishes; leftovers available for lunch

 Kitchen Access Members have keys to the kitchen for access to the equipment and food for other meals.

 Members 40 members.
-Each member cooks once a week in groups of 4.
+Each member cooks once a week in groups of 4 or 5.